 Meanwhile, two brothers from Philadelphia saw an opportunity.
 They trademarked the smiley and the phrase “Have a nice day.”

 In 1972, Franklin Loufrani saw the image in a French newspaper and moved to trademark it.
 He claimed he made $100 million a year selling products with the smiley face.

 In 1990, Wal-Mart began using its own trademarked version of smiley face to alert shoppers to deals.
 Seven years later, Loufrani began selling smiley-themed clothes, bags and mugs in the United States.
 As a result, Wal-Mart sued him and won.
 Loufrani sued Wal-Mart in a different court, and the two sides settled.

 The Smiley Returns

 In the end, there’s no doubt Harvey Ball created the smiley face.
 William Wallace, executive director of the Worcester Historical Museum, said it is well documented in text and photography in the Worcester Telegram & Gazette.
-Furthermore, the internal documents of State Mutual Life support Harvey Ball.
+Furthermore, State Mutual Life’s internal documents support Harvey Ball.

 ”No one else can make a successful claim,’ Wallace said.’

 Wal-Mart quit using the smiley face in 2006, but brought it back a decade later.
 The Wal-Mart smiley, however, differs from Harvey Ball’s.

 The Harvey Ball smiley has three distinguishing features: Narrow oval eyes, the right larger than the left; sunny yellow color and a slightly off -center mouth.